RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 *This unofficial guide is by [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).*

+*Parts of this guide describe good practice in the opinion of the author, but are not necessarily consistent with other guidance at 7 Cups.*

 ![decoration](\assets\guide\decow0.png){:.decow2}

 *The comic strip characters are [Mimi and Eunice](http://mimiandeunice.com/)<br/>adapted from originals ♡ CC-BY-SA Nina Paley.*